yodiyo/ui-exercise/README.md

 Overview
 --------

 We are interested in your approach to the following problems.
-Each of the given problems have a handful of valid solutions, and possibly other solutions we have not seen, so do not worry about finding "the" solution.
+Each of the given problems have a handful of valid solutions, and possibly other solutions we haven't seen, so don't worry about finding "the" solution.
 It should render correctly in all major browsers and devices.

 Getting started
 ---------------
 Fork this project.

-Commit each exercise once you've finished with it not all at once, this way we can see each stage.
+Commit each exercise once you've finished with it.

 Exercise #1
 -----------